On Laboring in Vain

 As I was refreshing my spirit last week in a grand old book by Charles Bridges, I found a weapon suited for such a battle.
 Bridges said, “Our recompense is measured not according to ‘our success’ but ‘our labor’ and, as with our blessed Master, vouchsafed even in the failure of our ministration.”
 Then he cited this great text from the prophet Isaiah, who was sent out to preach to people God knew would not repent (Isaiah 6:9): “I have labored in vain; I have spent my strength for nothing and vanity; yet surely my right is with the Lord, and my recompense with my God” (Isaiah 49:4).

 That verse sank into my heart like a shot of adrenaline.
 I imagined a large-hearted, gentle, steady old parson serving in a small church in the country.
 He was worn and weary and at the end of his life.
 He had been faithful for two decades through every crisis, never succumbing to the temptation to quit.
 When a young replacement asked him how he had the endurance and strength of soul to keep on in the ministry all those years, he said, “The Lord measures the faithfulness of our labor, not our success.
 I look always to the Lord and not to man.”

-As I took this weapon into my hand last week it shone so brightly I could scarcely contain my joy.
+As I took this weapon into my hand last week, it shone so brightly I could scarcely contain my joy.
 I thought: What a vision!
 What a hope!
-To come to the end of my life after 30 years of pastoral labors and be able to say (gray-headed and full of joy): “My right is with the Lord and my recompense with my God.”
-O, that we might be a people strong in the Word, “never flagging in zeal, fervent in spirit, serving the Lord” (Romans 12:11) no matter what!
+To come to the end of my life after 30 years of pastoral labors and be able to say (gray-headed and full of joy), “My right is with the Lord, and my recompense with my God.”
+Oh, that we might be a people strong in the word, never slothful in zeal, but fervent in spirit, serving the Lord (Romans 12:11) no matter what!